maiabe/fitjourney/README.md

 --- **Roles and responsibilities** ---
 - John Galinato
-  - Current: Removal of some identified unecessary lines of code to reduce amount of attackable surfaces.
+  - Current: Removal of some identified unnecessary lines of code to reduce the amount of attackable surfaces.
 Began mapping component IDs to the 'Utilities/ids' directory to be used for testing.
 Started on Test code.
   - Next: Implementation of test code and verifying via testcafe.
 - Loelle Lam
   - New Completions: Removed some unused data/components and updated miscellaneous incorrect values.
 Added basic user dashboard page.